Where to Begin

 There is no harm in receiving free token airdrops, although most of them are obscure and will not have any real market value for a long time, if ever.
 An incoming token can’t give your wallet a ‘virus’, but if someone says ‘send me 2 ETH, and I’ll send you back 20 ETH’ – it’s a scam.
 No one ever gives away valuable currency.

-For anything besides receiving funds, you will need some ETH in your wallet to pay for gas.
-You don’t need a lot – 0.01 ETH is usually enough to cover at least 2-3 transactions, probably more.
+For anything besides receiving assets, you will need some ETH in your wallet to pay for gas.
+Gas prices can vary (Eth Gas Station will have the current rates), and some operations like swapping will require more gas than simply sending ETH, but most wallets will calculate gas for your transaction automatically.
 One way to get ETH is to buy it with a credit card through an exchange.
-You can do this from your MEW wallet via the Simplex exchange, or on other exchanges like Coinbase.
+You can do this with MEW wallet app via Wyre or Simplex, on MEW web via Simplex, or on exchanges like Coinbase.

 Take note that when you do this, you will have to go through the KYC (Know Your Customer) procedure which will essentially connect your Ethereum wallet to your real identity.
 That doesn’t mean that your wallet service or anyone on the blockchain will know your name when they see your Ethereum address – they won’t.
 But it does mean that your government and bank can know your cryptocurrency history, if they choose to take interest and investigate.
 More on this later…

-There is an alternative way of getting ETH: receiving it from another user (a friend, a client, an employer paying for services, or even a stranger on Reddit who sends you a few cents to pay for gas and help you move your funds).
+There is an alternative way of getting ETH: receiving it from another user (a friend, a client, an employer paying for services, or even a stranger on Reddit who sends you a few bucks to pay for gas and help you move your assets).

 Believe it or not, there are even ETH ATMs which will take cash and deposit ETH into a provided address.
 For now, these are not widely available, and their reliability is not well-established.
-It’s something to consider though, if you don’t want to provide your personal information for the purchase.
+It’s something to consider though, if you don’t want to provide a lot of personal information for the purchase.

 Of course, ETH can also be mined, but that requires sophisticated blockchain knowledge and equipment.
 It is not a very practical way of obtaining the currency for a beginner, but you are more than welcome to do the research and see if it’s something that you are willing to try!